grettke/help/help.md

 -   Appearance.
     -   Never override theme colors.
-    -   When the theme doesn&rsquo;t configure a face then submit a patch.
+    -   When the theme doesn't configure a face then submit a patch.
 -   Content
     -   When importing update to conform with Style-Guide.
     -   Keep tangled and weaved documents synchronized with their web.